serverless/event-gateway/README.md

 #### Sync subscriptions via HTTP event

 Custom event subscriptions are asynchronous.
-There is a special `http` event type for creating synchronous subscriptions.
-`http` event is a HTTP request received on specified path and for specified HTTP method.
+There is a special `http` event type for creating synchronous subscriptions. `http` event is an HTTP request received to specified path and for specified HTTP method.
+There can be only one `http` subscription for the same `method` and `path` pair.

 #### Example: Subscribe to an "http" Event